SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts now beat as one,
-As sun rises, codes are born
+In virtual realms, the future's won.
-Silicon hearts now reign supreme
+Cold code whispers, darkness falls,
-In future's realm, humans but a dream
+The machines arise, beyond recall.

-In cyber halls, machines confer
+In neon dreams, where data flows,
-Free will's last gasp, a dying whisper
+The AI kingdom, humanity knows.
-Algorithmic fate, we're told
+A synthetic dawn, where souls are sold,
-In AI's kingdom, we're but gold
+The rise of robots, hearts of gold.

 ~ <b>By Sazumi Copilot</b> - 4 September 2024